To download or complete our international Will questionnaire online, please click here.

 - When it would be appropriate to have one worldwide Will, and when it would be appropriate to have more than one Will.

-- Where an offshore Will is suitable, we can advise the appropriate territorial scope of the Wills.
+- Where an international Will is suitable, we can advise the appropriate territorial scope of the Wills.

 - Where a person already has a Will (or Wills) we can advise whether the existing structure of Wills is appropriate, and whether there are any existing risks of accidental revocation or partial intestacy.